Uganda remains steadfast on refugees despite COVID-19 | DW | 03.07.2020

 'Charity begins at home'

-In Uganda, COVID-19 has put a lot of strain on the available resources — which had already been dwindling, according to UNHCR spokeswoman Kahn.
+In Uganda, COVID-19 has put a lot of strain on the available resources — which had already been dwindling, according to UNHCR spokeswoman Khan.

 "I think for Uganda, a country with 40 million of its own people and poverty levels pretty high, aid should not be taken for granted.
 And if the world community wants to see Uganda continue this responsibility, more global solidarity in terms of financial support is required."